 I can't imagine a more exciting time to begin a challenging and rewarding career in emergency medicine pharmacy.
-Join a devoted team that is passionate about what we do — from compassionate direct patient care to training of our residents and students and performing clinical research.
+Join a devoted team of people who are passionate about what they do, from compassionate direct patient care to training our residents and students and performing clinical research.

-We provide direct patient care at the bedside, and make recommendations for the diagnosis and management of patients presenting to the ED with drug-related problems.
-Because we are a Level I trauma center, a Stroke Center, and a major cardiovascular referral facility, as pharmacists in the ED we formally participate in the emergent care of patients presenting with trauma, stroke and myocardial infarctions and cardio-pulmonary resuscitations.
+Because Mayo Clinic is a Level 1 Trauma Center, a stroke center and a major cardiovascular referral facility, pharmacists in the emergency department formally participate in the emergent care of patients presenting with trauma, stroke and myocardial infarction, as well as in cardiopulmonary resuscitations.
 The opportunity to meaningfully contribute is yours.

-Mayo Clinic has proudly developed a highly qualified and dedicated group of preceptors to help you become an exemplary Emergency Medicine Clinical Pharmacist.
-Our residency program excels in the ability to tailor the program to your needs and desires — whatever those may be.
-Your knowledge base and pharmacotherapy skills will mature and be refined through participation in multidisciplinary patient care and a rigorous curriculum in emergency medicine.
+Mayo Clinic has proudly developed a highly qualified and dedicated group of preceptors to help you become an exemplary emergency medicine clinical pharmacist.
+Our residency can be tailored to your needs and desires — whatever those may be.
+Your knowledge base and pharmacotherapy skills will mature and be refined through participation in interdisciplinary patient care and a rigorous curriculum in emergency medicine.

 We are very grateful to have the best residents in the country joining our team of clinical pharmacists.
-A word of caution — it's hard to leave once you get here!
+A word of caution: It's hard to leave once you get here!
 But rest assured that the commitment and sacrifice devoted to this residency program will serve you well in future endeavors.

-Maria I. Rudis, Pharm.D., DABAT, FCCM
+- Maria I. Rudis, Pharm.D., R.Ph.

 - Program Director